 Local trauma is the most common cause of nosebleeds.
 This can range from blows to the face to nose picking.
 However, foreign bodies, nasal or sinus infections, and prolonged inhalation of dry air can also cause them.

-Nosebleeds are typically not a cause for concern.
+Nosebleeds, known medically as epistaxis, are typically not a cause for concern.
 In rare cases, however, they can be life threatening.

 In this article, we detail what nosebleeds are, what causes them, and how a person can treat and prevent them from occurring.